aggarwal-shivam/DSA-cracker-sheet/README.md

 8. Longest Recurring Subsequence in a string
 9. Print all subsequences of a string.
 10. Print all permutations of a given string.
+11. Split the binary substring into substrings containing equal 0's and 1's.